rafaelsgc0/edge_perm/readme.md

-# Edgescan Interview Programming Exercise

-## What do I need to do?

-This folder contains a collection of tests, and a class with 3 blank methods.
-Your goal is to implement these methods such that all of the tests pass.

-There's no hard time limit for the exercise, if you need longer than a week just ping us to let us know you're still working on it.

-## Why a programming exercise?

-We don't believe in high-pressured interview processes where you have to whiteboard how to reverse a doubly-linked list in front of an audience.
-We'd prefer to evaluate you based on the thing we want to hire you for: how well can you understand and solve a problem, and will your future team mates be able to follow what you've done.

-## What will the Reviewer look for?

-First and foremost your solution must satisfy the following:

-- All of the tests must pass
-- The solution must be a general solution to the problem, it cannot be hard-coded to the specific test cases we've provided

-Other than the above our focus is on the clarity and readability of your code.
-As mentioned in the previous section this is critical for the maintainability of a codebase.

-## Ok I'm ready, Give me the Details!

 This exercise is based on a real problem we encountered while building edgescan.
 We have a collection of permissions that can be granted to users: view, edit, delete etc. and there are dependencies between these.
 For example: to grant the edit permission to a user they must already have the view permission.
 This challenge represents this situation with the following hash:

 ```